-The first version of the standard had been published in 2016 G.C. and it was open for implementation by respective stakeholders till 2023 G.C.
+The first version of the standard was published in 2016 and was under implementation by respective stakeholders till 2023.
 The administration opted to revise the first version of the standard considering the emerging threats, implementation gaps, the dynamic nature of cyberspace, and the organizational bureaucracies in national and international contexts.
 The second version of the Standard, as a result, intends to at least address the aforementioned issues for its effective implementation.